Today will discuss negative risk response strategies.

 For example, you find that there is a chance of rain during certain periods, and you have work planned outdoors at that time.
 Therefore, you move these activities to a few days later to avoid the risk.

 You can use this risk response strategy with positive and negative risks.
 Here you take no action to manage the risk other than acknowledging it.

 You use this strategy with non-critical risks when it is not possible or practical to respond using other strategies or if it is of little importance and does not call for a response.

 You can accept the risk either by actively or passively acknowledging it.
-In an active acceptance strategy, you keep a separate contingency reserve to manage the risk, and in passive acceptance, you do nothing except record to the risk register.
+In an active acceptance strategy, you keep a separate contingency reserve to manage the risk, and in passive acceptance, you do nothing except record it to the risk register.